 So, can you make money from Facebook monetization?
 Yes, you can!
 Although it might take time and effort, consistently creating great content will eventually result in more affiliate link clicks, and ultimately, cash.

-Create popular groups, grow your community, add referral links to your posts and get a commission every time someone buys using your link.
+Monetize your social media channel in a few clicks by joining ConvertSocial monetization platform.
+Create useful videos, add referral links to your description section and get a commission every time someone buys using your link.

 Partner Network – leverage partnerships at full scale to grow your online business worldwide.

 TakeAds – leverage the power of privacy-first contextually targeted, native advertising network to reach the right person at the right time.